adpatter/network-services/README.md

   0, // The message type; 0 = Call.
   string, // The call identifier.
   Array<string>, // The elements of the property path to the called method.
-  ...Array<unknown> // The arguments to be passed to the function.
+  ...Array<unknown>, // The arguments to be passed to the function.
 ];
 ```